When correcting for regression to the mean is worse than no correction at all: Testing for a Differential Treatment Effect

 The central challenge in hypothesis testing for $\beta=0$ is that the crude slope ($\beta_c$) is a biased estimate of the true slope ($\beta$).
 As shown in equation (\ref{bc}), under the null hypothesis that $\beta=0$, the crude slope has a negative bias

-This means that even if there is no deterministic differential treatment effect (i.e., $\beta=0$), the regression of change on initial value will still yield a negative slope.
-A researcher who is unaware of the RTM effect and simply tests if $\beta_c$ is different from zero could incorrectly conclude that a differential treatment effect exists.
+Consequently, even in the case of a null structural slope ($\beta = 0$), the regression of change on initial values will still yield a negative observed slope.
+A researcher who is unaware of the RTM effect and simply tests whether the observed slope $\beta_c$ is different from zero may falsely reject the null hypothesis, potentially attributing the result to a systematic differential treatment effect that is not supported by the underlying structural model.

-Therefore, the correct null hypothesis is that the observed crude slope is statistically equal to $-\delta^2/\sigma_1^2$ or, equivalently, to $R-1$ if we use the repeatability $R$.
-However, as we have noted, this approach is not practical because it requires knowing the measurement error variance, $\delta^2$, or the repeatability $R$, which are rarely available in two-time point studies.
+Therefore, the correct null hypothesis is that the observed crude slope is statistically equal to $-\delta^2/\mathbb{V}(x_1)$ or, equivalently, to $R-1$ if we use the repeatability $R$.
+However, as we have noted, this approach may not be practical because it requires knowing the measurement error variance, $\delta^2$, or the repeatability $R$, which are rarely available in two-time point studies.
 Nevertheless, if a qualitative assessment of the value of $R$ can be made, this method can be valuable, as we will demonstrate next.

 The Berry et al. method, despite its intuitive appeal as a correction for the RTM effect, presents significant drawbacks when used for hypothesis testing.
 As shown in our population analysis, under the null hypothesis that $\beta=0$, the corrected slope is